FAQ | GAAP

 Yes.
-The first round of job postings will be made available to students starting on February 1, however, we encourage employers to continue to submit job postings as students will continue to check for new opportunities to apply for until all of the funded positions have been filled.
+The first round of job postings will be made available to students starting on the posting deadline, however, we encourage employers to continue to submit job postings as students will continue to check for new opportunities to apply for until all of the funded positions have been filled.

-Funded ositions will be financed on a first-come, first-served basis.
-If you wish to make an offer, please confirm and secure a funded position through Brennan Reniers, Associate Director, Finance and Operations at the College of Arts, University of Guelph at firstname.lastname@example.org (see step 4).
+Funded positions will be financed on a first-come, first-served basis.
+If you wish to make an offer, please confirm and secure a funded position through Brennan Reniers, Associate Director, Finance and Operations at the College of Arts, the University of Guelph, at email@example.com (see step 4).
 Brennen will require the projected total salary for the employee, broken down by each of the four months.
 He will ask you to email the invoice to him on a monthly basis for the first four months.

 How will we know if all ten funded positions have been filled?

 Should program funding reach its maximum, the University of Guelph will notify all program participants via email.